Skip to main content

 Workflow inlines user input into a shell script

-Control: Workflow must not inline user input into shell scripts · Config key: workflowMustNotInjectUserInputInScripts
+Control: Workflow must not inline user input into shell scripts· Config key: workflowMustNotInjectUserInputInScripts

 📋 What is this?

-A run: step inlines a ${{ github.event.* }} template expression directly into a shell command.
-The expression value is interpolated by GitHub *before* the shell parses it, so a malicious PR title becomes part of the executed script.
+A run: step inlines an attacker-controlled **free-text** github field directly into a shell command.
+The expression value is interpolated by GitHub *before* the shell parses it, so a malicious PR title, comment body, or branch name becomes part of the executed script.
+The check fires only on the genuinely injectable subfields (titles, bodies, ref names, commit messages, fork metadata, author identity) — numeric, boolean, enum and SHA fields are deliberately ignored because they cannot carry an injection payload.

 ⚠️ Impact